Loading...

 This interactive download feature (6) enables you to download the chart in CSV and PNG file formats.

-Issues Tracking and Management: By visualizing the data on a line chart, it becomes easier to identify the increase or decrease in issue activity, allowing for effective resource allocation and prioritization.
+Issues Tracking and Management: Visualizing the data on a line chart makes it easier to identify the increases or decreases in issue activity, allowing for effective resource allocation and prioritization.

 Performance Evaluation: The Issue Metric helps in evaluating the performance of the development team and the project as a whole.
 Changes in issue count over time indicate improvements in software quality, bug-fixing efficiency, or the impact of development efforts.